wp-plugins/ewww-image-optimizer/readme.txt

 = Installing pngout =

-Pngout is new in version 1.1.0 and is not enabled by default because it is resource intensive.
+Pngout is not enabled by default because it is resource intensive.
 Optipng is the preferred PNG optimizer if you have resource (CPU) constraints.
 Pngout is also not open-source for those who care about such things, but the command-line version is free.

 1. Go to the settings page.
 1. Uncheck the option to disable pngout and Save your settings.